mrakgr/Trading-Journal/journal_2025.md

 Uah, it's tough, but I need to do this.
 Win or lose, I need to conquer my fear.

 Let me start.

+12/26/2025

+11:05am.
+I am doing some intense thinking right now.
+The held bids are there in the data, but how am I going to detect them and take advantage of them?

+After some thought, moving averages won't cut it.
+I'll have to use NNs for this or something else.

+I need to be able to catch the transition when the held bid releases exactly.
+It's extremely important, but moving averages aren't the best tool to either detect the held bids themselves or when they release.

+11:10am.
+I am going to have to simulate it, as per original plan.
+I can do random tape action interspersed with held bids and offers.

+It might be a betrayal of my earlier determination to craft my own features, but screw that.

+The fact that I'll be able to simulate and then use ML models is reason enough to ditch poker and go into trading.
+It's good enough.

+11:40am.
+Poker is super annoying.
+I already simulated the game and that's like putting a plate of food in front of a person.
+Do I have to also feed him as well?

+Being able to simulate something is 80-90% of the job done, so why was I failing at the step that should have been easy?

+The algos are simply bad.

+Still, I shouldn't leave making my own features completely out of consideration.
+I need to ask myself how would I normalize the features in order to feed it to a NN.

+Let me start by doing some talking to Opus.